f0955710119/questions/question-about-js-css-react-stylish/README.md

 #### Content-box / Border-box
 #### Be cautious about every property related to space
 * Font related space: letter-space / line-height
+* There will be not margin collapse In flexbox / grid

 ## Foreword For React
 ### 7. How to define a React Element with/without JSX and render it?